Programs

 If you are bringing a group to any of our parks for a trip, PLEASE notify us in advance.

-Field trips are available to any group with 10 or more participants, FREE!
+Field trips are available to any group with 25 or more participants, FREE!

-The Wade Bourne Nature Center offers Bus Transportation Support for schools needing assistance.
+The Wade Bourne Nature Center Foundation offers Bus Transportation Support for schools needing assistance.
 Please indicate your interest in this funding option in the comments section during the reservation process.
 Funding is limited and provided on a first-come, first-served basis.
 Teachers may only apply ONCE in a calendar year.

 Spring Trips: March, April and May